Cheongdam Bridge

 Cheongdam Bridge (청담대교) is a bridge over the Han River in Seoul, South Korea.
 It is the 18th bridge to be constructed over the river.
 The bridge links the Gwangjin and Gangnam districts.
-It carries a section of Line 7 of the Seoul Subway, between Cheongdam Station and Ttukseom Resort Station, on its underside, making it the first "duplex bridge" in South Korea.
+It carries a section of Line 7 of the Seoul Subway, between Cheongdam Station and Jayang station, on its underside, making it the first "duplex bridge" in South Korea.
 The road portion is a part of the Dongbu Expressway, which limits the bridge to motor traffic only.